elastic/ecs/README.md

 | <a name="agent.name"></a>`agent.name`  | Agent name.<br/>Name of the agent.  | keyword  |   | `filebeat`  |
 | <a name="agent.id"></a>`agent.id`  | Unique identifier of this agent if one exists.<br/>In the case of Beats this would be beat.id.  | keyword  |   | `8a4f500d`  |
 | <a name="agent.ephemeral_id"></a>`agent.ephemeral_id`  | Ephemeral identifier of this agent if one exists.<br/>This id compared to id normally changes across restarts.  | keyword  |   | `8a4f500f`  |

+In the case of Beats for logs, the agent.name is filebeat.
+For APM, it is the agent running in the app/service.
+The agent information does not change if data is sent through queuing systems like Kafka, Redis, or processing systems such as Logstash or APM Server.

 ## <a name="cloud"></a> Cloud fields